SysKitTeam/docs-point/releases/data-center/point-2022-3-release-note.md

     * Status bar states whether the action was Completed or Expired, and hovering above it provides information on who completed the task.
 * **Improved speed** for accessing the Lifecycle Management Email Preview.
 * **Fixed an issue** with the {groupName} variable used in the Lifecycle Management e-mail subject.
 If the subject line was customized, the variable was not resolved properly.
-* **Fixed a bug** where the New Update Available ribbon was showing even after updating SysKit Point to the newest version.
+* **Fixed a bug** where the New Update Available ribbon was showing even after updating Syskit Point to the newest version.
 * **Fixed a bug** where the loading screen was cut off when generating a Site’s Access Review details report.
   * Once loading was completed, the report would be unresponsive when trying to select lines.
 * **Fixed an issue** where a `Bad Request` error message was shown after opening the Details screen on Alerts.
 * **Fixed an issue** where removing members from a Group or Team through Microsoft 365 portal doesn’t sync properly.
-  * When all members from a group or team are removed, and the group or team is empty after syncing, SysKit Point didn’t update that action and left all the members that were there from the previous sync.
+  * When all members from a group or team are removed, and the group or team is empty after syncing, Syskit Point didn’t update that action and left all the members that were there from the previous sync.
 * **Fixed a bug** where the number of workdays was not visible on the Access Review Options screen when viewed on a 2K resolution display.
   * When setting up the Access Review and entering the number of workdays allowed to complete the request, the number wouldn’t show in the selection box when using 2k resolution (2560x1440).
 * **Fixed an issue** where the Group Sync would fail in environments with more than 1000 deleted Security Groups.